wikiZ/RedGuard/README.md

 # 0x06 Community

-If you have any questions or requirements, you can submit an issue under the project, or contact the tool author by adding WeCat.
+If you have any questions or requirements, you can submit an issue under the project, or contact the tool author by adding WeChat.

 ![867551fe860b10ca1396498a85422b4.jpg](https://github.com/wikiZ/RedGuardImage/raw/main/20220522141706-ce37e178-d996-1.png)